Container Store Exits Prepackaged Chapter 11 in 35 Days, Eliminating $88M in Debt

 What was the Beyond Inc. deal that fell through?

-Beyond Inc., the parent of Bed Bath & Beyond and Overstock, had announced a $40 million investment for a 40% equity stake in October 2024.
-Beyond planned to use Container Store locations to showcase Bed Bath & Beyond products.
-The deal collapsed when financing terms with existing lenders couldn't be secured.
+Beyond Inc., the parent of Bed Bath & Beyond and Overstock, announced a $40 million investment for a 40% equity stake in October 2024.
+The deal fell through in late October when financing amendments with existing lenders could not be secured.
+Beyond later agreed to acquire the company outright for $150 million in April 2026.

 Were gift cards honored during bankruptcy?